Stringy Neapolitan Gattò. Original step-by-step recipe

 Notes and Tips

-Jeanne Caròla Francesconi, in her book “La Cucina Napoletana” (the bible of Neapolitan Cuisine) writes that some add a thin layer of béchamel above the mozzarella slices, personally I have never tried this option, but I believe it is already a richly abundant and stringy dish.
+Jeanne Caròla Francesconi, in her book “La Cucina Napoletana” (the bible of Neapolitan Cuisine) writes that some add a thin layer of béchamel, over the mozzarella slices, personally I have never tried this option, but I think it’s already a richly abundant and stringy dish on its own.

-I mashed the potatoes and made them smooth with the very handy electric potato masher very useful for vegetable puree or for sifting ricotta, accessory included with my Braun MQ9047 MultiQuick 9 Hand Blender, with 5 Accessories, 1200 W .
+I mashed the potatoes and made them smooth with the very handy electric potato masher very useful for vegetable puree or to sift ricotta, an accessory included with my Braun MQ9047 MultiQuick 9 Hand Blender, with 5 Accessories, 1200 W .

-Great baking dishes are these irresistible pyrex dishes in borosilicate glass: 100% natural and hygienic material, ideal for oven cooking up to 572°F. They withstand thermal shocks, can go directly from the freezer at –4°F to the oven at 464°F.
+Excellent baking dishes are these irresistible Pyrex glass baking dishes: 100% natural and hygienic material, ideal for oven cooking up to 572°F. They are thermal shock resistant, can go directly from -4°F freezer to 464°F oven.

 Author image